Panasonic GH5 II, a mirrorless camera built for filmmaking

 The GH5 is weather-sealed, frostproof (to -10C), and can shoot 4K and HD in a range of broadcast quality formats without needing an external recorder.
 It has a very high resolution electronic viewfinder and a multi-angle touchscreen.

 It’s a solid, well-made workhorse with good controls and clear menus.
-The IS lock feature is remarkable: for static shots, it’s like filming on a tripod.

 Key features